How to drain a Lazy Spa

 There are two major reasons and benefits why you should bear in mind the need to drain and replace the water in your hot tub on a regular basis:

 - Hygiene – inviting your closest friends around to jump into a bacteria-filled pool is not a good way to retain them as your closest friends.
-Even if you take great care to maintain your tub’s water balance, eventually you need to start afresh.
+Even if you take great care to maintain your tub’s water balance with a great spa vacuum cleaner, eventually you need to start afresh.

 - Tub lifespan – letting water that’s chock-full of chemicals circulate the inner workings of your tub for an extended period will start to degrade the components.
 Replace the water regularly to help it be a wonderful presence in your life for years longer.